Medically reviewed by Drugs.com. Last updated on Apr 24, 2019.

 - Evaluate your risk of tooth decay, root decay, and gum or bone disease

-- Evaluate your need for tooth restoration or tooth replacement
+- Evaluate your need for tooth restoration or replacement

 - Check your bite and jaw for problems

-- Remove any stains or deposits on your teeth
+- Remove stains or deposits on your teeth

 - Demonstrate proper cleaning techniques for your teeth or dentures